KSD's 2022 EP&O Renewal Levy Explained

 Investing in Our Students is Investing in Our Community

-A stable tax rate for our community that also addresses the educational needs of all students in Kent School District was a primary goal of planning the renewal levy for the February 11, 2020 election.
+- A stable tax collection for our community that also addresses the educational needs of all students in Kent School District was a primary goal of planning the renewal levy for the February 8, 2022 election.

 Funds from the EP&O Levy Benefit All Students

 All students should be given the same opportunities regardless of their abilities, backgrounds, or family income.
 This funding will ensure all students in Kent School District have the same opportunities to learn, grow and succeed.